Scrap silver sounds like the stuff nobody wants.

 That pile can still be worth money.
 The trick is taking it to a buyer who prices it by purity, weight, and the current silver market.
 Not by guesswork.

-As of this morning, silver is trading around 75.88 dollars per troy ounce.
+Silver has been trading at historically high levels.
+Check the live spot price before you come in.
 That is a serious number for people sitting on sterling jewelry, old flatware, scrap pieces, silver coins, bars, or rounds.

 If you searched "where to sell scrap silver," here is the short answer: sell it to a local precious metals buyer who tests it in front of you, weighs it on a proper scale, and explains the math before you accept the offer.